 Wood products have different MC specifications at the time of manufacture.
-In North America, structural dimension lumber (e.g., Spruce-Pine-Fir (S-P-F), Douglas Fir-Larch (D. Fir-L), Hem-Fir) is produced with the designation of either "S-Dry" (Surfaced Dry) or "S-Grn" (Surfaced Green).
+In North America, structural dimension lumber, such as Spruce-Pine-Fir (S-P-F), Douglas Fir-Larch (D. Fir-L), and Hem-Fir, is produced with the designation of either "S-Dry" (Surfaced Dry) or "S-Grn" (Surfaced Green).
 Lumber with designation of "S-Dry" means its MC is 19% or lower when it is planed or surfaced to the standard lumber dimension.
 Among "S-Dry", "KD" (Kiln Dried) on a North American grade stamp indicates that the lumber has been kiln-dried to a MC of 19% or lower, typically targeting an average MC of 16%.
-"S-Grn" is not checked for MC at the time of surfacing but the MC is typically above 30% (additional moisture above approximately this MC level does not cause further expansion of the wood; see Section 3).
+"S-Grn" is not checked for MC at the time of surfacing but the MC is typically above 30% (additional moisture above approximately this MC level does not cause further expansion of the wood; see Section 3.1).
 The MC of solid-sawn timbers is subject to the agreement between the contractor and the supplier.
 They are typically supplied "green" without kiln drying or air drying, with an average MC above 30%.
 When dimension lumber or timbers are preservative-treated, they typically have a high MC upon arrival at a construction site.

-Engineered wood products are manufactured to have lower and more consistent MC than lumber and solid-sawn timbers.
-The manufacture has more strict moisture control requirements for achieving proper adhesive bonding to target a narrower range of strength properties.
-Laminated solid wood products, including glulam and CLT panels, are manufactured at MC levels from 11% to 15%.
-SCL, such as plywood, OSB, LVL, LSL, OSL, and PSL, are manufactured with MC levels lower than or close to the equilibrium moisture content (EMC) in service, typically from 6% to 12%.
+The manufacture of engineered wood products has more strict moisture control requirements for achieving proper adhesive bonding to target a narrower range of strength properties.
+Consequently, engineered wood products are manufactured to have lower and more consistent MC than dimension lumber and solid-sawn timbers.
+Glue-laminated solid wood products, including glulam and CLT panels, are manufactured at MC levels from 11% to 15%.
+Wood-based composite products, such as plywood, OSB, LVL, LSL, OSL, and PSL, are manufactured with MC levels lower than or close to the indoor equilibrium moisture content (EMC) in service, typically from 6% to 12%.
 Engineered wood I-joists are typically made using kiln-dried lumber or SCL (e.g. LVL) for flanges and plywood or OSB for webs.

-Prefabrication of the framing alone, or of closed assemblies including insulation, membranes, and other materials, usually has more consistent control over wood MC under sheltered or conditioned environments.
+Prefabrication of the framing alone, or of closed assemblies including insulation, membranes, and other materials, also has more consistent control over wood MC under sheltered or conditioned environments.
 The wood typically has a MC below 15%; lower MCs, such as 12%, may be achieved when specified.